-Well, easy money in the hands on consumers and corporates increases spending; when spending increase merchants smell an opportunity to make higher margins and therefore this leads to rapid increase in prices, and thus the inflation increases.
-When inflation increases, the central banks tend to curb the spending by cutting the access to easy money.
+Well, easy money in the hands-on consumers and corporates increases spending; when spending increase merchants smell an opportunity to make higher margins, and therefore this leads to a rapid increase in prices, and thus the inflation increases.
+When inflation increases, the central banks tend to curb the spending by cutting access to easy money.
 And how do they do that?
-Well, they increase the interest rates!
+Well, they increase interest rates!

 Remember this – if the inflation is high, expect a hawkish stance by the central government and therefore expect the domestic currency to strengthen.
-Likewise, if inflation is low, expect a dovish stance (as the central bankers wants to encourage spending), therefore the interest rates are likely to come down.
-This leads to the domestic currency weakening.
+Likewise, if inflation is low, expect a dovish stance (as the central bankers want to encourage spending).
+Therefore the interest rates are likely to come down.
+This leads to domestic currency weakening.

 Higher the GDP growth rate, higher is the investor confidence in that country, and therefore the stronger the countries domestic currency.

-The list of events that matter while trading currencies is virtually endless, and at some point you will realize that every piece of data you can possibly look at is inter-connected with one another.
-Honestly, you need not know the details of each event the way an economist would.
+The list of events that matter while trading currencies is virtually endless.
+At some point, you will realize that every piece of data you can look at is interconnected with one another.
+Honestly, it would help if you had not known the unknowns of each event the way an economist would.
 Understanding the cause and effect relationship is good enough.
 I’ve listed some of the key events/data points that matter while trading currencies.
-I guess this would serve as a good start, If nothing more.
+I guess this would serve as a good start If nothing more.